Valuing human rights

 ConocoPhillips is committed to respecting human rights.
-We recognize the dignity of all human beings and our core values embrace these inalienable rights: for all people to live their lives free from social, political or economic discrimination or abuse.
+We recognize the dignity of all human beings and our core values embrace these inalienable rights: For all people to live their lives free from social, political or economic discrimination or abuse.
 Our approach is consistent with the human rights philosophies expressed in the following global frameworks:

 • Security and human rights.